How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 • The West Pakistan Muslim Personal Law, 1962

 Muslim law says the family gets the property when someone dies.
-With that, wife, son, daughter mother, father etc get a share, but the amount varies.
+That means the wife, son, daughter, mother, father, etc., get a share, but the amount varies.

 Case Study: Transferring Ownership to Legal Heirs and Selling a Property – A Step-by-Step Guide